How I Make Money as a Travel Blogger in 2025

 How much: It really depends on the project or event!

-I won't share exact numbers with you, but I made into the multiple 6-figures in 2022.
+I won't share exact numbers with you, but I made over 6-figures in 2024.
 (That's of course before factoring in business expenses, travel expenses, and taxes, which can reach into the thousands each month.)

 And I don't share this to brag.
-Rather, I share it to prove that this is definitely a viable, successful, full-time career for me.
+Rather, I share it to prove that this is still a viable, successful, full-time career for me.

 I do want to point out, though, that the ways I've decided to monetize my site and make income are not necessarily the ways that all other bloggers/content creators go about it.
 Blogging is a relatively new field as far as careers go, so there's no “one size fits all” way to go about making money.

 There's also no guarantee that another blogger who tried to make money in the exact same ways would have the same amount of success.
-I'm very lucky that I've been able to turn what started out as a hobby into my career, but it's taken a lot of time and patience – my blog turned 13 this year!!
+I'm very lucky that I've been able to turn what started out as a hobby into my career, but it's taken a lot of time and patience – my blog turns 15 this year!!

 If you're thinking about starting a travel blog, just know that you have to be in it for the long haul; success (and money) definitely does not come overnight, and I still work incredibly hard each and every week to keep learning and growing.